shakacode/react_on_rails/docs/guides/rails-webpacker-react-integration-options.md

     inline: true
 ```

-This basic configuration alone will have HMR working with the default webpacker setup.
+This basic configuration alone will have HMR working with the default Shakapacker setup.
 However, a code save will trigger a full page refresh each time you save a file.

 Webpack's HMR allows the replacement of modules for React in-place without reloading the browser.
 To do this, you have two options: